groupdocs-comparison/GroupDocs.Comparison-Reference-Tutorials/content/english/java/basic-comparison/java-groupdocs-comparison-document-management/_index.md

 };
 ```

-**Why**: This method allows you to specify where and how page previews are saved, providing flexibility in output management.
+**Key insight:** This delegate pattern gives you complete control over where and how your preview images are saved.
+You could easily modify this to save to cloud storage or a database.

-#### Step 2: Configure PreviewOptions
+#### Step 2: Configure Preview Options

-Set up `PreviewOptions` with desired formats, specifying which pages to generate previews for.

 ```java
 import com.groupdocs.comparison.options.PreviewOptions;